T3chnocr4t/T3chnocr4t.github.io/CTF/WebSecAcademy/Username enumeration via different responses.md

 ***
 ### End Goal :#
-- To solve the lab, enumerate a valid username, brute-force this user's password
+- Solve the lab, enumerate a valid username, brute-force the user's password
 - Then access their account page.

 ### Username enumeration